wxmanager/Atomizer-Lite/README.md

 # Atomizer

-A Minimalistic customizable python based sticky note thingy!, enjoy the ✨ Minimalism ✨ and customize the notepad to your hearts content! (doesn't store anything/forgets what you wrote once closed)
+A Minimalistic customizable python based Text editor!, enjoy the ✨ Minimalism ✨ and customize the notepad to your hearts content! (doesn't store anything/forgets what you wrote once closed)

-Why is atomizer a sticky note app?
-- I am working on a app called Atomizer+ which is a full fledge text editor, with tabs line count and other shit!

 ---

-if you want to run this via python (executables coming soon) you'll need to do the following:

-first go to your terminal and type `git clone https://github.com/planetjunkie/Atomizer/` after that go cd to the folder and cd to the src folder, run `pip install -r requirements.txt`, once it installs everything just type `python atomizer.py`

-kaboom you are done!